 The Rioja wine region is divided into three distinct subregions.

 Rioja Alavesa is on the north-west of the city of Logroño and north of the river Ebro, on the foothills of the Cantabrian mountains.
-The wines of Rioja Alavesa have the most finesse and have the lightest tannins.
+The wines of Rioja Alavesa have the most finesse and the lightest tannins.

 Rioja Baja (Rioja Oriental) is to the west with hot climates and more full-bodied reds.
 More of the Garnacha grape variety is found here than in other Rioja regions.